 Why stay by the river when you could stay on it?
-With stunning views of the Danube River, a prime location next to verdant Margaret Island and just a 15-minute walk away from the iconic Parliament Building, the Fortuna Boat Hotel is the ideal base for exploring Budapest.
+With incredible views of the Danube River, a prime location next to verdant Margaret Island and just a 15-minute walk away from the famous Parliament Building, the Fortuna Boat Hotel is the ideal base for exploring Budapest.
 Rooms are simple but well-appointed, with a TV and private bathroom provided as standard amenities, and superior rooms enjoying a generous lounge area.
-Wi-Fi is on offer throughout the boat, and the onboard Lord Nelson Restaurant offers international and Hungarian cuisine.
+Wifi is on offer throughout the boat, and the on-board Lord Nelson Restaurant offers both international and Hungarian cuisine.

 This trendy boutique hotel enjoys a prime location in Budapest’s city centre, offering spectacular views of the nearby St Stephen’s Basilica.
 Each of the four different room types – standard, superior, panorama or studio – channels contemporary minimalist chic, but adds a note of exuberance with photographic prints and brightly coloured furniture.
 The spacious studios also include a fully equipped kitchen.
 Whichever one you go for, you’ll be sleeping in a room akin to the pages of an interior design magazine – hence the hotel’s name.
 To take a piece of Budapest style home with you, the hotel gives out special pocket-size maps with the addresses of the best design and fashion stores in the area.

-Ideally located in Budapest’s historic city centre, on the Neo-Renaissance mansion-lined Andrássy Avenue, the Opera Garden Hotel and Apartments lies inside a charming 110-year-old building.
-The rooms have one of two themes – the top-floor rooms are vibrant and brightly decorated while the lower-floor ‘Garden-style’ rooms make use of a more muted palette.
+Ideally located in Budapest’s historic city centre, close to the neo-renaissance mansion-lined Andrássy Avenue, the Opera Garden Hotel and Apartments lies inside a charming 110-year-old building.
+The rooms have one of two themes – the top-floor rooms are vibrant and brightly decorated, while the lower-floor garden-style rooms make use of a more muted palette.
 Beyond the rooms, guests can relax in the on-site sauna, work out in the fully equipped gym or choose from a selection of in-room massages.
 There’s even complimentary mulled wine and a menu of pillows to choose from.

-Just a stone’s throw away from St Stephen’s Basilica, Hotel President Budapest has a unique selling point over similarly priced hotels in the city – its free President Wellness program.
-Each guest who checks in to the hotel is automatically granted access to a spacious indoor heated pool, a gym with an array of high-tech workout equipment, a rejuvenating jacuzzi and a top-of-the-range sauna.
-After a day of shopping and sightseeing, guests can enjoy a drink or two against a backdrop of magnificent views at the hotel’s Intermezzo Roof Terrace before retreating to their plush, spacious rooms.
+Just a stone’s throw from St Stephen’s Basilica, Hotel President Budapest has a unique selling point over similarly priced hotels in the city – its free President Wellness programme.
+Guests are automatically granted access to a spacious indoor heated pool, a gym with an array of hi-tech workout equipment, jacuzzi and sauna.
+After a day of shopping and sightseeing, enjoy a drink or two against the backdrop of magnificent views at the Intermezzo roof terrace before retreating to your plush, spacious room.